 Published (Updated )

-The School of Mathematics, Computer Science and Engineering (SMCSE) hosted its second National Symposium on Developing Socially Responsible STEM Professionals on January 12th 2021.
+The School of Mathematics, Computer Science and Engineering (SMCSE) hosted its first National Symposium on Developing Socially Responsible STEM Professionals on January 14th 2020.

-The all-day National Symposium enabled participants and speakers to engage with issues around diversity, unconscious bias and equality, corporate social responsibility (CSR), global sustainable programmes, cultural differences and practice. engineering and ethics, legislation and regulation, the circular economy, business and research ethics, leadership and social value, privacy, identity and data protection.
+Held in B200 (Tait Building) over the course of a day, the event enabled participants and speakers to engage with and debate issues around corporate social responsibility, global sustainable programmes (including UN sustainable development goals), cultural differences and practices, legislation and regulation, business and research ethics, the circular economy, leadership and social value, privacy, identity and data protection.